 Bates College expects students, faculty, and staff to make reasoned, responsible judgments with regard to the fair use of copyrighted materials.
 Bates users may be interested in looking at The University of Texas’s Fair Use of Copyrighted Materials, which provides a commonsense approach to fair use and examples of how the four factors may be applied in making specific judgments.
 The Columbia University Libraries/Information Services Copyright Advisory Office also provides a convenient checklist that helps users assess the four factors in making individual decisions regarding fair use.

 Material not in the public domain or which falls outside of fair use requires licensing or permission for duplication.
 Permission can often be obtained through publisher’s websites or through the Copyright Clearance Center (CCC).
 The CCC includes links to copyright services in several foreign countries.
 In cases where the copyright holder cannot be located or is unresponsive, demonstration of a good faith effort to obtain permission for copies of copyrighted material may also be considered.
 In those cases where a work is not licensed for perpetual use, each semester’s use requires renewed permission.

 The Library provides assistance in obtaining copyright permissions, and handles requests for placing materials on course reserves or in course packs.
-Call Jeff Kazin at 786-8284.
+Call Connie Mullane at 755-5930.